umbrellio/hourly_logger_rotator/README.md

 Keep in mind that loggers created before the gem is required will not support the hourly rotation period.
-Specifically, in case of a Rails app, require this before Rails initializes; a good place to do that is in `application.rb` right before requiring `boot`
+Specifically, in case of a Rails app, require this before Rails initializes; a good place to do that is in `application.rb` right after requiring `boot`

 ### Setting default rotation period

-`HourlyLoggerRotator.default_rotation_period=(some_period)` will make it so newly created Loggers have a rotation period of `some_period` unless you provide an explicit period in the constructor
+`HourlyLoggerRotator.default_rotation_period=(some_period)` will make it so newly created loggers have a rotation period of `some_period` unless you provide an explicit period in the constructor

 ## License